 - Always protect your food holding hand.
 It’s fairly unlikely that you will cut the hand you hold the knife with, but something has to support the food as you cut it.
 Make sure to fold your fingertips in so if your knife slips, you don’t cut the end of your fingers, you cut your knuckle instead.
 It’s a lot harder to cook with a cut fingertip than if you cut the back side of your hand.
 As you are holding your onion, carrot or whatever, roll your fingertips under your knuckles just a bit so you protect your fingertips.

 - Never cut toward your hand.
 Think about holding a bagel and slicing it in half.
 One of the most common emergency room visits is for bagel cutting accidents.
 It’s difficult to slice a bagel without holding it in your hand, but always, always, place it on the cutting board to slice it.
 Never in your hand.
 The same goes for other things.
 Don’t cut toward your hand, cut away from it.

 - Don’t rush when cutting.
 Take your time and avoid costly mistakes.

-Cutting up an onion can be time-consuming and is one of the most important basics of cooking for beginners because most savory recipes start with a chopped onion.
+Cutting up an onion can be time-consuming and is one of the most important basics of cooking for beginners because most savory recipes start with chopped onion.
 It takes some time to learn how to chop an onion evenly so it cooks consistently.
-It also takes practice, but it’s a basic cooking skill everyone should know.
+It also takes practice, but it’s one of the first things to learn basic cooking skills that everyone should know.